Jerusalem and the Tower of David

 After that we headed to the Western Wall, spent some time there and walked down the Via Dolorosa to Calvary.
 Now lined with a lot of touristy shops selling Crosses, Bible’s, Rosaries and other religious items… Didn’t get a chance to do any shopping though…

 We then visited the Church of the Holy Sepulchre, venerated as the Hill of Calvary, the place where the Cross of Jesus once stood, and also the place where He was buried.

 We headed back to the hotel as we had a grand evening planned.
-Since it was the last night of the trip, there was a closing event organised at Zedekiah’s Cave (also known as Solomon’s Quarries).
-It was about 200 meters below ground, and we were advised to wear comfortable walking shoes.
+Since it was the last night of the trip, there was a closing event with dinner and drinks at Zedekiah’s Cave (also known as Solomon’s Quarries).
+Dinner It was about 200 meters below ground, and we were advised to wear comfortable walking shoes.
 That being said, a lot of ladies turned up wearing high heels.
 It was definitely a sight to see!
 As for me, most of the trip was spent in sneakers since that was all I could wear, due to a sprained ankle less than a month earlier…

 Getting Lost in the Old City

 The next day was at leisure.
 I had a flight to catch later that evening, and decided to do some shopping in the morning.
 I went to the reception at the hotel where I got a map and decided to go back to the Old City to shop.

 I made my way there pretty easy.
 I entered through the Jaffa Gate that was closest to my hotel, browsed through a few art shops, bought a few bracelets of the Star of David, the menorah, some olive wood doves and some sheep… yeah stuffed sheep for my friend’s kids.
 In all that, I also did get asked by a store owner if I had a boyfriend and if I would be willing to stay in Israel and get married.
 That wasn’t a first though.
 The last time that happened was in Kenya.
 So I had practice 😉